Categories

 • -3 VERTICAL SPX 100 21 OCT 22 [AM] 4300/4350 CALL

-From thereon, the market declined and, by 9/1/2022, all positions were exited for a $6,963.84 credit.
+From thereon, the market declined, and by 9/1/2022, all positions were exited for a $6,963.84 credit.

 • BOT 17 1/2 BACKRATIO SPX 100 (Weeklys) 16 SEP 22 3700/3500 PUT @ ~$4.94 Credit